 Alexandria is all about authenticity, and this mom-and-pop ice cream shop on King Street serves it up in a waffle cone.
 Homemade ice cream in classic flavors like cinnamon, butter pecan, pistachio and rocky road, plus cookies and cobblers baked on-site for the last 35 years?
 Yes, please.

 For a truly multi-sensory experience, head to Nicecream on King Street where you can watch ice cream made before your eyes.
 Watch your scoop take shape as frozen liquid nitrogen is added to the farm-fresh ingredients.
 Flavors will satisfy both traditional and experimental palettes, with rotating options ranging from salted caramel to honey lavender.

 Ben & Jerry’s

 Ben and Jerry’s is a household name, consistently churning out-of-this-world concoctions, oftentimes packed with chunks of rich chocolate, fruit or other candy pieces.
 Follow the bubbles floating outside the Old Town storefront to find your favorite flavors, from “Half Baked” to ” Phish Food” to “Cherry Garcia.”

 The Dairy Godmother

 The beauty of this Wisconsin-style frozen custard shop on Del Ray’s Mount Vernon Avenue is that its ever-changing menu means no two visits are alike.
 Check The Dairy Godmother’s website for a flavor forecast that might include chocolate-covered pretzel or lemon meringue pie or try other refreshing, fruit-filled sorbet.
 Even your pup can partake with an all-natural “puppy pop.”

 Inside a pink-colored house one block off King Street, there’s a sweet oasis for dessert-deprived taste buds.
 It’s Casa Rosada, a family-owned shop started by an Argentinian family and named after the president’s office in Buenos Aires.
-Try a bite of their creamy handcrafted gelato and sorbet in flavors like dulce de leche, malbec and chocolate granizado.
+Try a bite of their creamy handcrafted gelato and sorbet in flavors like dulce de leche, stracciatella, mint granizado and other unique flavors.